bentobenack/prolog-java-jpl/README.md

-## Prolog CLI Software with Java jpl
+## Prolog CLI Software with Java and jpl

 The main goal of this project is to practice prolog and java jpl library.